boisgera/-A-beginner-s-guide-to-countable-ordinals/Ordinals and Ordinal Hierarchies.md

 $\epsilon_0$.
-Given that there are only countably many finite strings of symbols, it will not be possible to continue to find an adequate notation for uncountably many terms in the sequence (hypothetical terms that is - we eventually hope for a contradiction).
-That does not rule out a sort of infinitely long psuedo-notation (such as we use for real numbers - it is somehow comforting to write
+Given that there are only countably many finite strings of symbols, it will not be possible to continue to find an adequate notation for uncountably many terms in the sequence (hypothetical terms that is -- we eventually hope for a contradiction).
+That does not rule out a sort of infinitely long pseudo-notation (such as we use for real numbers -- it is somehow comforting to write
 $\pi = 3.14159265358979323846264338327950288\dots$ and imagine the sequence going on for ever) but it does suggest that we should not be too *reliant* on notation.
 There is in fact a theorem of logic (whose